pensjonatus/flash-fiction/blog/make-it-simple.md

 ---
-title: 'Make it Simple'
+title: Make it Simple
 date: '2018-04-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 This is how I started biking to work.
 One morning I got into my car as usual,